lncodes/csharp-abstract-demo/docs/README.md

 <h2 id="discuss">💬 Discuss</h2>

-If you have any questions about this project, you can go to [Discussion Forum](https://github.com/lncodes/csharp-abstract/discussions) or directly comment on [Documentation](https://lncodes.com/tutorial/csharp/abstract/) page.
+If you have any questions about this project, you can go to [Discussion Forum](https://github.com/lncodes/csharp-abstract/discussions) or directly comment on the [Tutorial Content](https://lncodes.com/tutorial/csharp/abstract/).

 <h2 id="support">💌 Support</h2>